chbsaikiran/bank-statement-analyzer/README.md

 This project is released under the **MIT License**.
 Feel free to modify, extend, and use it in your own applications.

----

-Would you like me to include a **“Quick Demo GIF section”** and auto-generate a **requirements.txt** for your current files?
-I can prepare both next.